 The challenge in working with metal leaf is adjusting underlying surface qualities affecting reflected light.
 The process is both compelling and frustrating as changing light or viewer location can quickly morph the image into new patterns of reflection.

 The video frame is from a time lapse of a mercury blob’s interaction with aluminum.
 With the protective oxide layer of the aluminum plate removed, mercury is able to initiate a fragile amalgam formation of aluminum oxide.
-It grows in height and width and collapse as it crawls across the plate.
+It grows in height and width and collapses as it crawls across the plate.

 Expansive use of aluminum foil presents a discordantly cold but softly reflective portrayal of shrouded ghost-like women.
 An unexpected and jarring contrast of light occurs.
 Aluminum highlights darkness within empty figures and harshness of the disturbing political context that speaks of women and religion.